 “Present Value Discount Rate” means with respect to any Transaction, (a) if the time remaining in the Period of Delivery is one year or less, the yield of Canadian Government Treasury Bills with a term closest to the time remaining in the Period of Delivery, and (b) if the time remaining in the Period of Delivery is greater than one year, the yield of Government of Canada Bonds with a term closest to the time remaining in the Period of Delivery.

-"Product" means electric capacity, energy or other product(s) related thereto as agreed upon by the Parties in a Transaction by reference to a Product listed in Schedule A hereto or as otherwise agreed upon by the Parties in a Transaction.
+"Product" means electric capacity, energy or other product(s) related thereto as agreed upon by the Parties in a Transaction by reference to a Product listed in Exhibit A hereto or as otherwise agreed upon by the Parties in a Transaction.

 "Quantity" means that quantity of the Product that Seller agrees to make available or sell and deliver, or cause to be delivered, to Buyer, and that Buyer agrees to purchase and receive, or cause to be received, from Seller, as agreed upon by the Parties in a Transaction.